Children’s flu symptoms and when to go to the ER

 When is it time to seek care for the flu?

 Although it can be scary when a child’s fever gets high, Dr. Taylor said most children with the flu do not need to see a doctor or go to an emergency room.
 “You would need to see your physician if your child is high risk, such as if they have an underlying medical condition, or if your child is very young.
 In those circumstances, your doctor may prescribe antiviral drugs that treat the flu.”

 You should also go to the emergency room or call your doctor if your child is having any of these symptoms:

 - Blueness around the lips

-- Not acting as alert
+- Not acting as alert as usual

 - Signs of dehydration such as infrequent urination, dry mouth or sunken eyes

 “If the child’s fever goes away for a day or two and suddenly comes back and is really high, then you should seek immediate medical care,” Dr. Taylor said.

 When is it okay to return to school after having the flu?

 To prevent the flu from spreading, Dr. Taylor said children should not return to school until 24 hours after their fever has gone away.
 “Most children are infectious a day before and then the highest risk of passing along the flu is for three or four days,” he said.